In this guide we’ll look at the best drill bits for metal.

 Makita Titanium HSS 16 Piece Drill Set Review

 Japanese tool masters Makita have been producing quality tools and accessories for more than a century now.
-You’ll find the Makita green on building sites and in workshops around the world, so we knew their P-51873 titanium drill bit set would make our list.
+You’ll find the Makita green on building sites and in workshops around the world, so I knew their P-51873 titanium drill bit set would make our list.

 Coated with titanium nitride, these are extremely hard drill bits, which will help them stay sharp for a long time.
 The ceramic coating is a poor heat conductor as well, meaning that the bits are more resistant to the high temperatures caused by drilling into metals.